Author: Leon Wimmenhoeve

 Changelog

-Looking for the changelog of Really Simple SSL & Really Simple SSL Pro?
+Looking for the changelog of Really Simple Security & Really Simple Security Pro?
 Below instructions will work for other plugins as well: How to access the changelog Go to your WordPress plugins overview.
-Find Really Simple SSL and click on “View Details” Click on the “Changelog” tab.
-Our changelog can be read as follows.
-The screenshot shows 3.3.5 in terms of releases this means (major release) . (minor release) . (tweaks or bugfixes).
-The most common practice is major release
+Find Really Simple Security and click on “View Details” Click on the “Changelog” tab.
+The most common practice is that major releases either include a rework of an existing feature, or an entirely new feature.
+A minor release is usually geared towards improving compatibility, or improving upon

 How to install an SSL certificate on Apache

-If you have generated your Let’s Encrypt certificate with Really Simple SSL, and you don’t have any of the automated installation options (shell, cPanel with API, Plesk with API or Cloudways), you’ll need to install the SSL certificate manually on your Apache server.
-Download your certificate files At the end of the Let’s Encrypt SSL certificate generation in the Really Simple SSL wizard, you see several buttons allowing you to download the required files: a certificate.crt and a private.pem file.
+If you have generated your Let’s Encrypt certificate with Really Simple Security, but you don’t have any of the automated installation options (shell, cPanel with API, Plesk with API or Cloudways), you’ll have to install the SSL certificate manually on your Apache server.
+Download your certificate files At the end of the Let’s Encrypt SSL certificate generation in the Really Simple Security wizard, you see several buttons allowing you to download the required files: a certificate.crt and a private.pem file.

 WordPress website keeps logging me out in back-end after I switched to SSL